RyanFok8/Kibana-Test-for-RDFox/README.md

 1. Go to **Management** and scroll to the bottom
 2. Click on **License Management** and it should show **Your Basic license is active**

+some drafts:
+- breakdown for grouped bar charts
+- tag clouds in aggregation to show ids, system...
+- apply filters